Berkeley-CS195/sp23/assignments/essay1.md

 | Essay presents original or unique thoughts. | Extends the reasoning and analysis beyond a summary of cited sources. | Makes an attempt to extend or link together reasoning beyond a summary of cited sources. | Does not go beyond a summary of cited sources. |
 | Uses 3 sources of evidence | Cites at least 3 sources.
 Sources should not all be individual perspectives/opinion pieces. | Cites ≤ 3 sources, or less than 2 from outside class.
 Or, all 3 sources are opinion pieces, i.e., sources not always backed by evidence. | Cites 1 or 0 sources. |
 | Essay writing is clear. | Uses well-written sentences with few spelling/grammatical errors. | Has several stylistic/spelling/grammatical errors that detract from the essay. | Illegible/blank |

+Instructional staff may also spot-review essays and provide comments/share ideas.